keesiemeijer/php-basics-tutorial/README.md

 **Note**: PHP requires instructions to end with a semicolon (`;`) at the end of each statement.
 It will result in errors if you leave it out.
 PHP stops working after errors and we don't like that.

 The value of the variable above is called a "string".
-A string is a series of characters inside single or double quotes.
+In PHP a string is a series of characters inside single or double quotes.
+We could say "the variable contains/holds a string".
 More about strings later.

 Let's say we wanted to display the value of the variable in a web page.
 We can use the `echo` function for this.
 (Functions do all sorts of stuff, but more on that later)